How Much Should You Spend On Penetration Testing Services?

 The inverse of this (which is far more common) is what happened with the foreign government department.
 While our competitor priced the engagement at $1093.75 per IP for 64 IP’s which equates to $70,000.00, we priced at $21,000.00 for 11 IP’s (each of which offered between 2 and 6 moderately complex Internet connectable services).
 More clearly, our competitor wanted to charge the department $57,968.75 for testing 54 IP addresses that were not in use which equates to charging for absolutely nothing!
 When we presented our pricing to the department we broke our costs down to show the exact price that we were charging per internet connectable service.
 Needless to say the customer was impressed by our pricing and shocked by our competitor, we won the deal.

 While we wish that we could tell you that being charged for nothing is a rare occurrence, it isn’t.
 If you’ve received a penetration test then you’ve probably been charged for nothing.
 Another recent example involves a small company that was in need of Penetration Testing for PCI.
 They approached us telling us that they had already received quotes from other vendors and that the quotes were all in the thousands of dollars range.
 We explained that we would evaluate their network and determine workload requirements.
 When we did that we found that they had zero responding IP addresses and zero Internet connectable services which equates to zero seconds of work.
 Instead of charging them for anything we simply issued them a certificate that stated that as of the date of testing no attack surface was present.
-They were so surprised by our honesty that they wrote us this awesome testimonial about their experience with us.
+They were so surprised by our honesty that they wrote us an awesome testimonial about their experience with us.

 Finally, our TPP based pricing doesn’t need to be expensive.
 In fact, we can deliver a Penetration Test to any customer with any budget.
 This is because we will adjust the engagement’s TPP to match your budget.
 If your budget only allows for a $10,000.00 spend then we will reduce the TPP to adjust the project cost to meet your budgetary requirements.
 Just remember that reducing the TPP means that our penetration testers will spend less time testing each parameter and increasing the TPP means that they will spend more time.
 The more the time, the higher the quality.
 If we set your TPP at 10 but we encounter services that only require a few seconds of time to test then we will allocate the leftover time to other services that require more time to test.
 Doing this ensures that complex services are tested very thoroughly.